Saint-Norbert

 Saint-Norbert (/fr/) is a parish municipality in D'Autray Regional County Municipality the Lanaudière region of Quebec, Canada.
+Saint-Norbert is located between Sainte-Geneviève-de-Berthier and Saint-Gabriel-de-Brandon, north of Montreal along Lac Saint-Pierre and the St. Lawrence River.

 History

 The municipality is named after Saint Norbert of Xanten.
 The parish of Saint-Norbert was detached from that of Sainte-Genevieve-de-Berthier in 1848.
 The church in the centre of the village was inaugurated in 1876.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Norbert had a population of 1060 living in 459 of its 487 total private dwellings, a change of from its 2016 population of 1003.
 With a land area of 74.6 km2, it had a population density of in 2021.